Hero Passion

-The Hero Passion Pro is a motorcycle made in India by Hero Motocorp.
-It is the successor of the Hero Honda Passion, which was launched in 2001.
+The Hero Passion is a motorcycle made in India by Hero Motocorp.

-Its graphics and colours were first refreshed in 2003 and it was rechristened Passion Plus.
-Its graphics were again updated in 2007 with black alloy wheels and an all-black engine.
-In 2008 Hero Honda passion plus was rechristened as Passion Pro with new graphics and new colors with self-start features.
-In 2010 Passion got changed with the taillight and instrument consol.
-In 2012, the Passion X Pro was launched with new alloy wheels and front disc brakes.
+Its graphics and colors were first refreshed in 2003, and it was rechristened as Passion Plus.
+The graphics were updated again in 2007, featuring black alloy wheels and an all-black engine.
+In 2008, Hero Honda Passion Plus was renamed Passion Pro, introducing new graphics, new colors, and self-start features.
+In 2010, the Passion underwent changes to the taillight and instrument console.
+In 2012, the Passion X Pro was launched, equipped with new alloy wheels and front disc brakes.
+In 2023, Hero Motocorp relaunched the Passion Plus with the Hero logo, resembling the rear design from 2015.
+It retains the 97.2cc L1 engine.